ludvigak/FINUFFT.jl/README.md

 ## Usage

-This module provides functions `nufft1d1!`, `nufft1d2!`, ..., `nufft3d3!` and `finufft_default_opts` that call the interface defined in <https://finufft.readthedocs.io/en/latest/usage.html>
+This module provides functions `nufft1d1`, `nufft1d2`, ..., `nufft3d3`, `nufft1d1!`, `nufft1d2!`, ..., `nufft3d3!`, and `finufft_default_opts` that call the interface defined in <https://finufft.readthedocs.io/en/latest/usage.html>

-* Function calls mimic the C/C++ interface, with the exception that you don't need to pass any array sizes (they are inferred from the sizes of the arguments).
+* Function calls mimic the C/C++ interface, with the exception that you don't need to pass the dimensions of any arrays in the argument (they are inferred using `size()`).
-* Output arrays need to be preallocated and passed as arguments.
+* The functions named `nufftDdN` return the output array.
+* The functions named `nufftDdN!` take the output array as an argument.
+This needs to be preallocated.
 * The last argument of the nufft routines is the options struct, which is optional.
 Default values are used if it is omitted.
 * `finufft_default_opts()` returns an options struct with default values.